Optical signatures of bulk g-wave altermagnetism in MnTe: Conclusion

 \section{Conclusion}

-We showed that it is possible to optically excite an electronic spin-polarization in the prototypical bulk g-wave altermagnet $\alpha$-MnTe.
-The specific altermagnetic spin structure together with the anisotropic electron distributions in $k$-space driven by linearly polarized optical pulses make a coherent control of spins in magnetically compensated materials possible.
-In difference to d-wave systems, the angle of incidence of the excitation pulse has an important influence in bulk g-wave altermagnets.
-Depending on this angle, the induced spin polarization shows different periodicities with respect to the excitation angle of the exciting linearly polarized pulse.
-In particular, for special angles of incidence the periodicity of the induced spin polarization resembles that of a planar d-wave system, but the six-fold symmetry of the crystal structure is never reflected in the excited spin polarization.
-Our study is intended to motivate and guide further magneto-optical experiments on altermagnetic candidate materials.
-We presented a simple and straightforward way to predict the periodicity of the spin signal from the spin structure in a plane perpendicular to the incidence direction of the laser pulse.
-In addition, we showed that experiments that measure this non-equilibrium electronic spin polarization can serve as a probe of the bulk altermagnetic character.
+We studied the characteristics of electronic spin-polarizations driven by linearly polarized optical pulses in the prototypical bulk g-wave altermagnet $\alpha$-MnTe.
+The spin dependence of Bloch states of this altermagnetic class together with the anisotropic excited electron distributions in $k$-space make a purely optical control of spins in such a magnetically compensated material possible.
+In difference to planar d-wave systems, the angle of incidence of the excitation pulse has an important influence in bulk g-wave altermagnets.
+Depending on this angle, the induced spin polarization shows different dependences on the direction of the linear polarization of the exciting laser pulse, but the six-fold symmetry of the crystal structure is never reflected in the excited spin polarization.
+For special angles of incidence the periodicity of the induced spin polarization even resembles that of a planar d-wave system.
+The induced electronic spin polarizations were obtained from calculations involving electronic excitations in the whole BZ and microscopic quantities such as the dipole moments.
+Nevertheless the dependence of the spin polarization on the excitation conditions can qualitatively be well predicted in a simple and straightforward way from ``spin cuts'', i.e., the dependence of the spin expectation values of Bloch states in a plane perpendicular to the incident direction of the laser pulse.
+In addition, we showed that experiments that measure the telltale dependence of the non-equilibrium electronic spin polarization on the optical polarization can serve as a probe of the bulk altermagnetic character.
+Our results therefore may motivate and guide further time-dependent magneto-optical experiments on altermagnetic candidate materials.